 We are familiar with common customs and traditions in the Western world.
 When it comes to weddings, you will be surprised that many countries and tribes around the globe are still following traditions we thought of as long gone, such as paying for a bride or seeing your husband or wife at the altar for the first time (and no, not part of a reality show).
-This article will introduce you to places around the world and their fascinating wedding traditions and their traditional wedding attire.
-Gone are the days of traditional white dresses, now wedding dresses are all about that pop of spice and dash of colour.
-Each country has its own unique set of colours that they use as well as detailing in their clothes and some of these examples might be ones you’ve never even seen before.
+This article will introduce you to places around the world and their fascinating wedding traditions and their customary wedding attire.
+Gone are the days of traditional white dresses, now wedding dresses are all about that pop of spice and dash of color.
+Each country and culture has its own unique set of colors that they use as well as detailing in their clothes and some of these examples might be ones you’ve never even seen before.

-The Broad Plains of Mongolia
+The Broad Plains Of Mongolia

-The Mongolian tradition states that if two people want to get married they need to take a trip together to the groom’s house and ask for permission to get married.
-If the groom’s family agrees, they will be in charge of preparing the wedding.
+Mongolian tradition states that if two people want to get married they need to take a trip together to the groom’s house and ask for permission to get married.
+If the groom’s family agrees, they will be in charge of preparing for the wedding.

-The fascinating traditions of South Korea
+The Fascinating Traditions Of South Korea

 In South Korea, both the bride and groom have traditional outfits for the wedding ceremony.
 The traditional wedding garment is called hanbok.
-The brides hanbok is called a chima-jeogori and it includes a short jacket with long sleeves and a wrapped skirt.
+The bride’s hanbok is called a chima-jeogori and it includes a short jacket with long sleeves and a wrapped skirt.

-The groom’s hanbok is called a durumagi which is composed of a a short jacket and loose fitting pants which are called baji.
+The groom’s hanbok is called a durumagi, which is composed of a a short jacket and loose fitting pants, which are called baji.
 For the groom to show his new wife that she can count on him, ancient tradition insists that the groom carry his wife around on a sacred table on his back.
 This act demonstrates how reliable the groom is.

-Germany’s Variety of Bridal Headdresses
+Germany’s Variety Of Bridal Headdresses

 Although most of us know Germany for their fine cars, you will be surprised to hear about their wedding traditions.
 The traditional German bride wears a headdress which varies from region to region.
-Let’s take the Black Valley for example, their traditional headdress is very big and is decorated with many beads and glass balls.
-Another example is Buckenburg where they put emphasis on decorating the headdress with flowers instead of beads.
+Let’s take the Black Valley for example: their traditional headdress is very big and is decorated with many beads and glass balls.
+Another example is Buckenburg, where they put emphasis on decorating the headdress with flowers instead of beads.

 The center of the German wedding traditions focuses on the tradition the bride and groom do during and before the wedding.
 These unique German traditions include an entire night for breaking porcelain, which is thought in the German tradition to be a symbol for good luck.
 In regards to their traditional wedding attire, the German bride usually wears a very minimalist white dress with short trains.

-The Precious Decorations of Portugal
+The Precious Decorations Of Portugal

 The traditional Portuguese weddings involve layers and layers of old pagan styles combined with more recent Catholic values.
-Traditionally, the Portuguese bride wears a full-length tunic which covers them from head to toe and is embellished with lots of jewellery.
+Traditionally, the Portuguese bride wears a full-length tunic which covers them from head to toe and is embellished with lots of jewelry.

-The Vibrant Colors of Ghana
+The Vibrant Colors Of Ghana

 The Ghanaian couples usually match with their future spouse’s ceremonial attire.
 The outfits are usually made out of kente, a handwoven cloth made in Ghana.
 These outfits are customarily colorful, bright colors and geometric patterns.
 The unique outfits represent the couple’s unique love and bond to one another.